prenagha/launchbar/README.md

 ![FeedWrangler Result](img/rss2.png)
 ![FeedWrangler Item Submenu](img/rss3.png)

+## Generate Password

+Action that generates a random 12 character password with at least one number and one special character and avoids numbers/letters that look similar to the eye.

 ## MailMate

 Implementation of LaunchBar's mail API for MailMate application.
 Install by going to LaunchBar setting, Actions, Options, and point "Create emails with" to this script.